Skip to main content

 ¡ Side effects: What are the possible treatment side effects?
 How can side effects be prevented or minimized?

-¡ Financial considerations: Is my treatment covered by insurance?
-What will be my financial responsibility?
-Are there resources to help me pay for treatment?
+¡ Finances: Is my treatment covered by insurance?
+What will be my financial responsibilities and are there resources to help me?

 FDA-approved drugs used to treat myeloma